 50% Travel Redemption Bonus

 Your points are worth 1 cent each with non-travel rewards.
-But, they receive a 50% boost when you redeem them for award travel on the Chase Ultimate Rewards travel portal.
-This portal is powered by Expedia, so you have plenty of travel options.
+They receive a 50% boost when you redeem them for award travel on the Chase Ultimate Rewards travel portal.
+Expedia powers this portal, so you have plenty of travel options.
 From flights, hotel nights, cruises, and anything in between, your points are worth 1.5 cents each.

 This can be a better option for non-airline award travel and for booking travel with non-Chase travel partners.
 The second redemption option is usually more valuable for booking award flights.